How do I know if my child is ready to start kindergarten?

-Once we receive your form, someone from the school will contact you to welcome you to the District and talk to you about next steps.
+Once we receive your information, someone from the school will contact you to welcome you to the District and talk to you about next steps.
 They will also provide you with the additional paperwork necessary to complete enrollment for your child, including:

 - Student Enrollment Form

 - Health Emergency Form